mohasnik/Parallel-Stat-Finder/README.md

 ## Introduction

-This project demonstrates the implementation of a parallel algorithm to find the minimum value in a large array.
-The implementation uses three different parallel computing techniques: OpenMP, POSIX threads, and SIMD instructions.
-Each technique showcases the performance improvements that can be achieved through parallelism.
+The goal of this project is to calculate the standard deviation of a large array in parallel.
+This is useful in scenarios where the data size is large and the computation needs to be efficient.
+The project includes three different implementations using:

+    SIMD (Single Instruction, Multiple Data)
+    OpenMP (Open Multi-Processing)
+    Pthread (POSIX Threads)

 ## Project Structure